OntoType: Ontology-Guided and Pre-Trained Language Model Assisted Fine-Grained Entity Typing: Experiments

 \subsection{Baselines}

-\our is a zero-shot FET method that does not require human annotation as supervision.
-We compare \our with two groups of baseline methods for FET: supervised methods and zero-shot methods.
-Details of the parameter settings for each model is listed in Appendix \ref{sec:paramSettings}.
-We also conduct parameter and ablation studies listed in Appendices \ref{sec:paramSens} and \ref{sec:abla} respectively.
+\our is a FET method that does not require human annotation as supervision.
+We compare \our with four weakly supervised and nine zero-shot FET methods utilizing the evaluation metrics detailed in Appendix \ref{sec:evalMetrics}.